 Why not try a coaching course to see for yourself?

-ACAssociation Croquet is the more complex game.
+ACAssociation Croquet ("AC") is the more complex game.
 The winner is the side that first propels both its balls through the six hoops, first clockwise, then counter-clockwise, in a prescribed order, and finally onto the peg.

 The two sides play alternate turns, each turn being played with one or other ball at the player's (or players') discretion.
 When the striker's ball 'roquets' (hits) another ball, he or she places it in contact with the roqueted ball and plays it again so that both balls move.
 This is called the 'croquet' stroke.
 Extra strokes are also allowed on 'running' a hoop and on completing a croquet stroke, so a turn may consist of several strokes (a 'break'), the striker scoring up to 13 'hoop points' with his or her own ball.
 Points may also be scored for the striker's partner ball and for an opponent's ball by 'peeling' the other ball through its next hoop in order.